Theja965/Telco-Churn-Analysis-SQL/README.md

 # Diving Deep into Telco Churn with SQL: My Project
-Hey there!
 This repository holds a project I've been working on to really dig into why customers leave telecom companies.
 It's built entirely using SQL, focusing on a dataset of telco customer behavior.
 My goal here was to sharpen my SQL skills and understand how data analytics can directly tackle a real business problem like customer churn.

 ### What's This All About?
 Imagine a phone company wanting to stop customers from leaving.
-That's the core challenge this project addresses!
+That's the core challenge this project addresses.
 I've used SQL to break down various aspects of customer data – from the kind of contracts they have, to their internet services, payment methods, and how long they've been with the company.
 The aim was to pinpoint patterns, identify high-risk groups, and generally figure out what drives churn.

 ### What I Did
 I've crafted a series of SQL queries (you'll find them all in the `sql/` folder!) that cover a bunch of analytical ground: